 Kathleen Tesar, EdD

 Kathleen Tesar has a wide range of experience as both a performer and an administrator in higher education.
-Currently the Associate Dean for Enrollment Management at The Juilliard School, she oversees the offices of Admissions and Financial Aid.
-Her responsibilities include recruiting and enrolling the incoming class each year, overseeing the prescreening and audition processes, chairing the Admissions Committee, and serving on the Scholarship Committee.
+Most recently she served as the Associate Dean for Enrollment Management at The Juilliard School, where she oversaw the offices of Admissions.
+Her responsibilities included recruiting and enrolling the incoming class each year, overseeing the prescreening and audition processes, chairing the Admissions Committee, and serving on the Scholarship Committee.
+Having retired from administration, Dr. Tesar now devotes her time to advising students through College Prep for Musicians and training music admissions professionals.

 Her first job after completing her Bachelor of Music degree at the Eastman School of Music was as a violinist in the Orquesta Sinfonica Municipal in Caracas, Venezuela.
 Moving back to the US, Dr. Tesar spent many years as assistant principal second violin in the Alabama Symphony.
 As a violin teacher, Dr. Tesar was on the faculty of the Alabama School of Fine Arts and Eastern Music Festival in North Carolina, and maintained a small private studio in Birmingham.